 Charlene Speyerer, Head of Theatrical Productions

-Charlene Speyerer is the Head of Theater Health at Infectious Economics.
+Charlene Speyerer is the Head of Theatrical Productions at Infectious Economics.

 A seasoned Broadway Stage Manager with more than 25 years of experience,